 Put the wicks into the center of the eggshells.
 Keep the eggs in an egg container so they won´t be able to move while pouring the liquid wax.

 I filled the egg candle into an old jam jar with some dry moss.
-It looks cute but also clean.
-I like my decoration to still match the res of my interior decor and not be too overwhelming.
+It looks cute but also clean and Scandinavian.
+I like my decoration to match the rest of my interior decor and not be too overwhelming.
 Due to the jar it will be protected of wind and can be used outside as well.
+You could also add some pastel colored pebbles or sand.
+You could also dye the eggs beforehand to get different colored results.
+The possibilities are endless!

 A german Blogger Friend of us Yvonne from Mohntage and two other Bloggers had the great idea to create a Easter Brunch sharing opportunity where Bloggers can enter their ideas for recipes but also decorations.